joakimk/hubreview/README.md

 * Evaluate if this is a good idea and something to keep
   * In that case reimplement the prototyped parts and refactor
+* See if a userscript can be used to report reviewed commits.